ajakaja/ajakaja.github.io/_posts/2023-10-24-divergence.md

 aside: true
 ---

-There's an identity that shows up in electromagnetism which has been bugging me since college.
+There's an identity in electromagnetism which has been bugging me since college.

-As soon as we start using Gauss's Law

-$$\del \cdot \b{E} = \rho$$

-in introductory E&M, we run into the problem that, in order to use it for a point charge --- which is the most basic example in the subject! --- we already don't have the mathematical object we need to calculate the divergence on the left, or to represent the charge distribution on the right.
-The field of a point charge has to be
+Gauss's law says that the divergence of the electric field is equivalent to the charge distribution: $$\del \cdot \b{E} = \rho$$.
+But in order to use this for a point charge---which is the most basic example in the subject!---we already don't have the mathematical objects we need to calculate the divergence on the left or to represent the charge distribution on the right.

-$$\b{E} = q \hat{\b{r}}/4 \pi r^2$$

-And its charge has to be concentrated at a point, i.e. it's a delta function:

-$$\del \cdot \frac{q \hat{\b{r}}}{4 \pi r^2} = q \delta(\b{x})$$

-In your multivariable-calculus-based E&M class you mention this briefly, maybe, but you don't really use it.
+After all, the field of a point charge has to be $$\b{E} = q \hat{\b{r}}/4 \pi r^2$$, and since its charge has to be concentrated at a point it has to be a delta function: $$\del \cdot \frac{q \hat{\b{r}}}{4 \pi r^2} = q \delta(\b{x})$$.
+In your multivariable-calculus-based E&M class you might mention this briefly at best.
 Yet it is... kinda weird?
-It feels like it should make sense inside of a larger framework.
+And important?
+It feels like it should make a basic fact that lives inside of a larger intuitive framework of divergences and delta functions and everything else.

 <!--more-->

-Why, in the first place, are we using this divergence operator that we didn't know how to actually calculate --- are we missing something?
-Are there _other_ divergences that I don't know how to calculate?
+Why, in the first place, are we using this divergence operator that we didn't know how to actually calculate---are we missing something?
+Are there _other_ divergences that we don't know how to calculate?
 Does it work the same way in other dimensions?
 What about other powers of $$\frac{1}{r}$$?
-Are there _other_ derivative operators I don't know about that do similar tricks?
+Are there other derivative _operators_ we don't know about that do similar tricks?
 Is there an equivalent version for the curl and by extension the magnetic field?
 Is there an equivalent version for dipoles, or multipoles?
 Etc. (The answer to all of these questions is 'yes', by the way.)

 Not only is it unsatisfying, it's also hard to learn about.
 For years I've been referring back to this one [rather confusing physicsforum.com post](https://www.physicsforums.com/threads/divergence-of-the-e-field-at-a-theoretical-point-charge.956012/), and I'm pretty tired of reading that.
 It's not even good!
-Griffith's and other E&M textbooks have blurbs on the  subject also, of course, but they're obscured by pedagogy and most of the interesting parts are left as exercises.
-Meanwhile the treatment on venerable old Wikipedia is very slim and spread out over many hard-to-navigate articles, but the best one is probably [here](https://en.wikipedia.org/wiki/Green%27s_function_for_the_three-variable_Laplace_equation).
+Griffith's and other E&M textbooks mention it but they're obscured by pedagogy and most of the interesting parts are left as exercises and even then they don't have much to say.
+Meanwhile venerable old Wikipedia's treatment is very slim and spread out over many hard-to-navigate articles; the best one is probably [here](https://en.wikipedia.org/wiki/Green%27s_function_for_the_three-variable_Laplace_equation) but it's still not great.

 So today's the day: I'm going to figure this out in all the generalization I want and write myself the reference I have wanted so I never have to visit that forum post, or that one page of Griffiths, ever again.